-The curriculum at Al Barakah has been developed over years of research by a dedicated team, and is regularly reviewed and improved upon.
-We teach Qur’an (reading and memorisation), Arabic and Islamic Studies to students in Classes 1-10.
+The curriculum at Al Barakah has been developed over years of research by a dedicated team, and is regularly reviewed and improved.
+Our core subjects are Qur’an (reading and memorisation), Arabic and Islamic Studies to students in Reception class to Year 10.

 Al Barakah’s Qur’an curriculum has two components to it: firstly, the skill of learning to read Arabic with the correct makhaarij (points of articulation of letters), and in older classes this will include learning rules of tajweed; and secondly, hifdh (memorisation).

 We aim to equip students with the skill of reading, knowledge of tajweed and a love of the Qur’an insha’Allah.
 Both the curriculum components of reading skills and hifdh are important, from Class 1 all the way up to Class 10.
 To this end, the format of every Qur’an lesson includes these two elements.
 Each class has a Teacher and at least one Teaching Assistant who are regularly trained in teaching techniques to enable them to deliver their lessons in the most effective manner.
 Classes 6-10 have a syllabus that caters to more advanced topics of tajweed.

 We strive to make Qur’an lessons informative as well as enjoyable for the students so that they come to build a strong, lifelong attachment with the Qur’an.
 We are pleased to have the following experienced members of senior staff who lead the Qur’an Department at Al Barakah:

 Sheikh Bahri has an ijazah in Islamic Studies from the Islamic University of Madinah, and also works as the Religious and Cultural Co-ordinator for the UK Albanian Muslim Community & Cultural Centre.
 The Sheikh has previously taught Arabic and Qur’an at various schools including Islamia Primary School.